Commentaries & Reference

-W. Robert Godfrey, President and Professor of Church History, Westminster Seminary California
+W. Robert Godfrey, President Emeritus and Professor Emeritus of Church History, Westminster Seminary California

 “Sproul is a legend in our time.
 His preaching has held us in awe for half a century, and these pages represent the fruit of his latest exposition, coming as they do at the very peak of his abilities and insights.
 I am ecstatic at the prospect of reading the St. Andrew’s Expositional Commentary series.
 It represents Reformed theology on fire, delivered from a pastor’s heart in a vibrant congregation of our time.
 Essential reading.”

 Derek W. H. Thomas, Senior Minister, First Presbyterian Church, Columbia, South Carolina; Chancellor’s Professor, Reformed Theological Seminary; Teaching Fellow, Ligonier Ministries